emory-cs-infovis-master/scrollytelling/README.md

 For each keyframe we define the active verse and the active lines that we would like to highlight to the user.

+## <a name="updatetext">1.
+Scrollytelling - Updating the Text</a>

-For the `drawKeyframe` function we will need to call other functions that we will initally write as dummy functions which do nothing and then go and fill them in one by one.
+Given this structure of thinking about scrollytelling in terms of keyframes, we will begin with the `drawKeyframe` function.
+We will need to call other functions that we will initally write as dummy functions which do nothing and then go and fill them in one by one.

 ```Javascript
 // We need to define a keyframe index globally to keeep track of where we are at in the narrative flow